List of DC Comics characters: M: Powers and abilities

+Maya in other media

+Chandi Gupta makes a non-speaking appearance in the My Adventures with Superman episode "Most Eligible Superman".

 Mayflower

-Mayflower is a character appearing in American comic books published by DC Comics.

 Mayflower is a member of the Force of July, a government-sponsored superhero team.
-She first appeared in Batman and the Outsiders Annual #1 (1984).
+She first appeared in Batman and the Outsiders Annual #1 (September 1984).
 She is later killed by Ravan of the Suicide Squad during the Janus Directive event.

-Mayflower is shown to be alive in the Infinite Frontier continuity, where she is recruited by the Penguin, however she is soon killed in battle.
+Mayflower is shown to be alive in the Infinite Frontier continuity, where she is recruited by the Penguin, but she is soon killed in battle.

 Nina Mazursky

-Nina Mazursky is a character appearing in American comic books published by DC Comics.

-While the Flashpoint version first appeared in Flashpoint: Frankenstein and the Creatures of the Unknown #1 (August 2011), and was created by Jeff Lemire and Ibraim Roberson, the mainstream version first appeared in Frankenstein: Agent of Shade and was created by Lemire and Alberto Ponticelli.
+Nina Mazursky is a character who was originally created for the Flashpoint tie-in series Frankenstein and the Creatures of the Unknown #1 (2011).
+She was created by Jeff Lemire and Ibraim Roberson.
+The mainstream version first appeared in Frankenstein: Agent of Shade and was created by Lemire and Alberto Ponticelli.

 Flashpoint version

-In the Flashpoint continuity, Nina is a fish-like humanoid from Romania who scientist Myron Mazursky adopted while working there.
-He made her believe that she was his biological daughter and was born a human before being mutated to treat a lung disease.
+In the Flashpoint continuity, Nina is a fish-like humanoid from Romania who was adopted by scientist Myron Mazursky while he was working there.
+He made her believe that she was his biological daughter and was born a human until she was mutated to treat a lung disease.

 Mainstream version

 In 2011, "The New 52" rebooted the DC universe and introduced a mainstream comics version of Nina Mazursky.
 Nina is a scientist working for S.H.A.D.E. who becomes a piscine mutant after extensive self-experimentation and joins the Creature Commandos to make use of her new abilities.
-Khalis, a mummy and fellow member of the Creature Commandos, later gives Nina the ability to survive on land.
+Khalis, a mummy and fellow member of the Creature Commandos, gives Nina the ability to survive on land.

 Nina Mazursky in other media

 Nina Mazursky appears in Creature Commandos, voiced by Zoë Chao.
 This version is an inmate of Belle Reve Penitentiary's Non-Human Internment Division and member of the eponymous group from Star City who was born with her lungs outside of her body.
-Her scientist father Edward used genetic engineering in an attempt to heal her condition only to inadvertently turn her into a piscine mutant who cannot breathe outside water without special equipment.
+Her scientist father Edward used genetic engineering in an attempt to heal her condition, only to inadvertently turn her into a piscine mutant who cannot breathe outside water without special equipment.
 After being bullied by her classmates, she runs away and lives in the waterways.
 Nina was eventually captured and arrested because of her appearance, resulting in Edward being shot by a police officer while intervening on her behalf.
 After being recruited into the Creature Commandos, she befriends teammates G.I.
-Robot and the Bride before she is killed by Princess Ilana Rostovic.
+Robot and the Bride before she is killed by Ilana Rostovic.